 2. Remembering the Virtue of Roman Women Through Cornelia

 The tales that surrounded women such as Lucretia—often as much myth as history—established a discourse surrounding the idealization of Roman women.
-They were to be chaste, modest, loyal to their husband and family, and domestic; a wife and mother.
+They were to be chaste, modest, loyal to their husband and family, and domestic; in other words a wife and mother.
 Broadly, we might classify ideal Roman women as a matrona, female counterparts to male moral exemplarity.
 In later generations during the Republic, certain women were upheld as these figures worthy of emulation.
 One example was Cornelia (190s – 115 BCE), the mother of Tiberius and Gaius Gracchus.

-Famously, her devotion to her children was recorded by Valerius Maximus, and the episode has transcended history to become a subject popular in broader culture.
+Famously, her devotion to her children was recorded by Valerius Maximus, and the episode has transcended history to become a subject popular in broader culture throughout the ages.
 Confronted by other women who challenged her modest dress and jewelry, Cornelia brought forth her sons and claimed: “These are my jewels”.
 The extent of Cornelia’s involvement in the political careers of her sons was probably slight but remains ultimately unknowable.
 Nevertheless, this daughter of Scipio Africanus was known to have been interested in literature and education.
 Most famously, Cornelia was the first mortal living woman to be commemorated with a public statue at Rome.
 Only the base has survived, but the style inspired female portraiture for centuries after, mimicked most famously by Helena, mother of Constantine the Great (see below).

 3. Livia Augusta: First Empress of Rome

 With the shift from Republic to Empire, the prominence of Roman women changed.
 Fundamentally, very little actually changed: Roman society remained patriarchal, and women were still idealized for their domesticity and distance from power.
 The reality, however, was that in a dynastic system such as the Principate, women—as the guarantors of the next generation and as the wives of the ultimate arbiters of power—held considerable sway.
-They may not have had any additional power, but they almost certainly had increased influence and visibility.
-It’s perhaps unsurprising therefore that the archetypical Roman empress remains Livia, wife of Augustus and mother of Tiberius.
+They may not have had any additional de jure power, but they almost certainly had increased influence and visibility.
+It’s perhaps unsurprising therefore that the archetypical Roman empress remains the first: Livia, wife of Augustus and mother of Tiberius.

-Although rumors abound in the written sources for Livia’s schemes, including the poisoning of rivals to her son’s claim to the throne, she nevertheless established the pattern for the empresses.
+Although rumors abound in the written sources of Livia’s schemes, including the poisoning of rivals to her son’s claim to the throne, she nevertheless established the pattern for the empresses.
 She adhered to principles of modesty and piety, reflecting the moral legislation introduced by her husband.
 She also exercised a degree of autonomy, managing her own finances and owning expansive properties.
 The verdant frescos that once adorned the walls of her villa at Prima Porta to the north of Rome are a masterpiece of ancient painting.

 In Rome, Livia went further than Cornelia, too.
 Her public visibility was hitherto unprecedented, with Livia even appearing on coinage.
 It was also manifest in architecture, as well as art, with the Porticus Liviae, built on the Esquiline Hill.
 After Augustus’ death and Tiberius succession, Livia continued to remain prominent; indeed, both Tacitus and Cassius Dio present an overbearing maternal interference in the new emperor’s reign.
 This established a historiographic pattern mimicked in decades to come, whereby weak or unpopular emperors were presented as too-easily influenced by the powerful Roman women in their family.